-Use my straight border instructions to add a narrow blue border (1-1/4" strips).
-Repeat to add a pink border (3-1/2" strips).
+Use my straight border instructions to add a narrow blue border (1 and 1/4" strips).
+Repeat to add a pink border (3 and 1/2" strips).
 Press.

 Mark for quilting if necessary.
 Sandwich and quilt.
 Sew mitered binding around the edges of the quilt.Continue to 5 of 5 below.